-Decisions seem big and important, but once they’re over you quickly realize it doesn’t matter what you choose.
+Decisions seem important, but once they’re over you quickly realize it doesn’t matter what you choose.
 Your actions don’t leave consequence on the world around you, making Second Son‘s narrative feel the same both times you play.

 What’s even worse is the way in which this unimportant and inconsequential morality system ties itself directly to the gameplay.
 Like the two before it, Second Son allows you to upgrade your powers based on how good or evil you are.
 What made it work so well in the games before it was that new powers were actually new powers.

 For instance, in Infamous 2 I could upgrade my regular grenades to cluster grenades, sticky grenades, ice grenades that freeze enemies…so on and so forth.
 It served a purpose and encouraged the player to push for good or evil karma.